DragonLeo188/spotify-ripper/README.rst

     cd .spotify-ripper

-3. Add the config.ini and spotify_appkey.key files from this repo into the .spotify-ripper folder:
+3. Add the config.ini and spotify_appkey.key files from this repo into the .spotify-ripper folder.

 4. Adjust the config.ini file using the options `above <https://github.com/richardk80/spotify-ripper#usage>`__ or just use the defaults.